SharedSignals June 2024

 A Transmitter Configuration Document MUST be queried using an HTTP "GET" request at the previously specified path.

-The Receiver would make the following request to the Issuer "https://tr.example.com" to obtain its Configuration information, since the Issuer contains no path component:
+The Receiver would make the following request to the Issuer "https://tr.example.com" to obtain its Transmitter Configuration Metadata, since the Issuer contains no path component:

 GET /.well-known/ssf-configuration HTTP/1.1